SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

 As you can see above, it must contain:

-- A **processor** input field with a label, and a placeholder of "Intel Core i7"
+- A **Processor** input field with a label, and a placeholder of "Intel Core i7"

 - A **RAM** input field and label, with a placeholder of "16 GB DDR4"

 - A **Hard Disk (GB)** input field of type "number", a label, and a "1000" placeholder

-- And lastly, an input field and label for an **Operating System**, such as "Windows 10"
+- And lastly, a `select` element and label for an **Operating System**, such as "Windows 10"

 [/slide]